-Potential high- Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps level impact Making all practical efforts to prevent and mitigate nuclear or radiation accidents by ensuring legal measures are taken to prevent the occurrence of failures or abnormal conditions (including breaches of security) that could lead to loss of control over a nuclear reactor core, a radioactive source or other source of radiation according to Principle 8: Prevention of accidents Establishing legal measures with primary goals of preparedness for and response to a nuclear or radiation emergency according to Principle 9: Emergency preparedness and response Ensuring that protective actions to reduce existing or unregulated radiation risks will be justified and optimized according to Principle 10: Protective actions to reduce existing or unregulated radiation risks S3.1 prescribes that: - The ultimate responsibility for the safety of radioactive waste and spent fuel management shall rest with the national government through a waste management organization (WMO) The government shall establish a legal and regulatory framework including the designation of an independent regulatory body for the safe management of radioactive waste S.3.3 prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of ionizing radiation S3.3.1 prescribes that the government and relevant licensees (waste owners) shall strive to inform the public about all proposed plans for radioactive waste/spent fuel management or disposal S.4.1.2(C3) recognizes the need for careful preparedness in the handling of critical issues on environment, health and safety without rush S10 & 11 prescribes the requirements for on-site and away-from reactor spent-fuel storage including appropriate containment of radionactive waste so on environment, health and safety without rush Developing a nuclear waste management plan Providing legal measures to prevent and mitigate nuclear or radiation accidents Establishing legal measures with primary goals of preparedness for and response to a nuclear or radiation emergency
+Potential high-level impact Proposed NuPEA mitigation strategies SESA recommendations Mitigation gaps Impact Establishing provisions to protect people and the environment, present and future against radiation risks according to Principle 7: Protection of present and future generations.
+Developing a waste management plan that includes a funding arrangement to be considered in phase 1 and further developed in phase 2 of nuclear programme development.
+Making all practical efforts to prevent and mitigate nuclear or radiation accidents by ensuring legal measures are taken to prevent the occurrence of failures or abnormal conditions (including breaches of security) that could lead to loss of control over a nuclear reactor core, a radioactive source or other source of radiation according to Principle 8: Prevention of accidents.
+Establishing legal measures with primary goals of preparedness for and response to a nuclear or radiation emergency according to Principle 9: Emergency preparedness and response.
+Ensuring that protective actions to reduce existing or unregulated radiation risks will be justified and optimized according to Principle 10: Protective actions to reduce existing or unregulated radiation risks S3.1 prescribes that: - The ultimate responsibility for the safety of radioactive waste and spent fuel management shall rest with the national government through a waste management organization (WMO).
+The government shall establish a legal and regulatory framework including the designation of an independent regulatory body for the safe management of radioactive waste S.3.3 prescribes that the government shall ensure that individuals, society, and the environment are protected from the harmful effects of ionizing radiation S3.3.1 prescribes the need to set up a Waste Management Organization (WMO) in charge of receiving radioactive waste and spent fuel management or disposal S.3.13 prescribes that the government and relevant licensees (waste owners) shall strive to inform the public about all proposed plans for radioactive Identifying a regulatory body to ensure that effective leadership and management for safety Providing measures for controlling radiation risks Establishing provisions to protect people and the environment, present and future against radiation risks Developing a nuclear waste management plan Providing legal measures to prevent and mitigate nuclear or radiation accidents Establishing legal measures with primary goals of preparedness for and response to a nuclear or radiation emergency.
+Establishment of a continuous public education and awareness programme by NuPEA.